 Bob and I have become somewhat more skilled at spotting songbirds owing to increased diligence, and marginally better at identifying those birds that we do see.
 On one recent day, we made a field trip to Rosetta McClain Gardens in Scarborough where we saw a pair of Baltimore Orioles (Icterus galbula) as well as some other migrating birds.
 Baltimore Orioles are very easy to spot and identify and always thrilling to observe.
 Upon our return home, we were surprised to find a pair of these colourful birds in our own backyard.
 Read more

-Baltimore Orioles Sighted at Second Marsh In Oshawa
+Baltimore Orioles At Second Marsh In Oshawa

 A Baltimore Oriole Enjoys Spring In Whitby’s Thickson’s Woods